oliversturm/developers-and-architects/docs/sdd-2017/content.md

 ## Terminology: Client Application

+* Executed locally
+* Client/Server - may only be a part of what the app does

 ^

 ## Terminology: Server Application

+* Serving requests
+* Application running on a "server"
+* Might have monitoring or admin interfaces

 ^

 ## Terminology: Web Application

+* Uses "Web" technology (HTML, JS, CSS, ... )
+* Not opposed to the terms "Server Application" and "Client Application"

 ^

 ## Terminology: Application System

+* System of individual applications
+* Multiple application components make up an Application System

 ^

 ## Terminology: Enterprise Application

+* Technically the same as an Application System
+* Assumed to be larger, greater scale, more users, more data

 ---